omry/omegaconf/docs/source/structured_config.rst

     description: text
     <BLANKLINE>

-The resulting object is a regular OmegaConf object, except it will utilize the type information in the input class/object and will validate the data at runtime.
+The resulting object is a regular OmegaConf DictConfig, except it will utilize the type information in the input class/object and will validate the data at runtime.
-Another difference is that by default, The config objects created from Structured Config have their :ref:`struct-flag` set.
-Configs in struct mode rejects attempts to access or set fields that are not already defined.
+The resulting object and will also rejects attempts to access or set fields that are not already defined (similarly to configs with their to :ref:`struct-flag` set, but not recursive).

 .. doctest::